 We recommend products we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links, which means we might make a small commission at no extra cost to you.
 This helps us keep the blog running.
 See our full disclosure here.

 I created this seeded sourdough crackers recipe one Friday to add to a simple cheese and olive board.
 Since my children were little, we started calling Friday, “Friday Funday.”
 We try to do something special to signify Friday being “fun.”
 For me, it typically means concocting some special treat for one of our meals.
 My kids look forward to the treats and the notion of a movie night or some extra playtime.
-It helps create an anchor and sense of rhythm to our weeks.
+It helps create an anchor and a sense of rhythm to our weeks.

-I also had my husband in mind when I made the sourdough seeded crackers recipe.
-Part of letting our kids have extra playtime or a movie night means we get some extra time to ourselves as well.
+I had my husband in mind when I made the sourdough seeded crackers recipe.
+Letting our kids have extra playtime or a movie night is means we get some extra time to ourselves.
 Usually, we let them eat in front of a movie, and we eat together after they go to sleep.
-To add to our fun this particular Friday, I wanted to make a cheese board with olives that everyone could enjoy.
-I knew my kids would appreciate the snack (they love olives) and my husband and I got to nibble as we discussed random grown-up topics while they played.

 Sourdough Discard Seeded Cracker Ingredients